 Due to the shape of your ankle/heel OR the shoe’s heel portion sculpting, there might be a bit too much room over there, and even though you’d apply some things to ensure minimal heel slippage, having too much unwanted room is almost always the dealbreaker.

-While this is happening less from what I’m noticing in today’s shoe market, you can still come across sneakers with clunky heels that don’t sit right for some foot shapes.
+While this is happening less in today’s shoe market (as the uppers today have better foot-forming properties), you can still come across sneakers with clunky heels that don’t sit right for some foot shapes.

 THE FIX #1: SLAP ON TWO PAIRS OF SOCKS